Mercedes E-Class Estate interior

 It comes with a scroll-wheel and touchpad control on the centre console that’s neither as intuitive nor as comfortable to use as the iDrive controller in a 5 Series Touring.
 To flick through the system’s menus you’ll have to twist your hand awkwardly around the bulbous touchpad – hardly ideal.

 The Mercedes’ standard Garmin-based satellite navigation looks a bit low-rent too, and its unresponsive menus make it much more frustrating to use than the BMW’s slick system.

-The upgraded Comand Online system is a huge improvement.
-It’ll set you back £1,495 on four-cylinder cars but it’s standard on V6 models.
+The upgraded Comand Online system on every other car is a huge improvement.
 You get a sleeker 12.3-inch screen and a much better sat-nav system with clearer maps and more intuitive menus.
 The screen’s so large it can display both a map and a second menu screen at once so you can, say, tweak the stereo without losing track of where you’re going.

 Inputting a destination is relatively easy thanks to the predictive postcode feature, but the fiddly scroll wheel and touchpad arrangement takes more getting used to than the 5 Series Touring’s scroll wheel or the V90’s touchscreen.

 If you don’t like Mercedes’ own navigation system, you can use Apple CarPlay and Android Auto smartphone mirroring to display your phone’s sat-nav apps on the car’s built-in screen instead.
 Both systems are standard on all E-Class Estate models.

 Mercedes has ditched conventional analogue dials in favour of another configurable 12.3-inch high-resolution screen – just like Audi’s Virtual Cockpit.
 It can show everything from your stereo settings to sat-nav directions and compliments the Mercedes’ upmarket cabin perfectly.